-- -Company Name / Permit Number(s)
+- -Company name/permit number(s)

-- -Contact Person(s)
+- -Contact person(s)

 - -Address

-- -Telephone Number
+- -Telephone number

-- -Location of Disposal Site/Facility
+- -Location of disposal site/facility

-- -Volume Treated
+- -Volume treated

-- -Date and Time of Delivery
+- -Date and time of delivery

-- -Driver Name, Signature and Vehicle No.
+- -Driver name, signature and vehicle number

-- -Name and Signature of operator verifying disposal site and facility information
+- -Name and signature of operator verifying disposal site and facility information

-- b.
-At the time of compliance inspection, a log of pumping activities shall be available for review for the previous twelve months.
-The log of pumping activities shall be posted in a conspicuous location for immediate access by Department personnel.
+- (2) At the time of compliance inspection, a log of pumping activities shall be available for review for the previous 12 months.
+The log of pumping activities shall be posted in a conspicuous location for immediate access by department personnel.
 The log shall include the date, time, volume pumped, hauler's name and license number and hauler's signature.
-The
+The user shall report pumping activities within 48 hours to the department on the form or website so designated by the county for such purposes.